Organo anion transporter family: Homology

 The various paralogues in a mammal have differing but overlapping substrate specificities and tissue distributions as summarized by Hagenbuch and Meier.
 These authors also provide a phylogenetic tree of the mammalian members of the family, showing that they fall into five recognizable subfamilies, four of which exhibit deep branching sub-subfamilies.
 However, all sequences within a subfamily are >60% identical while those between subfamilies are >40% identical.
 As also shown by Hagenbuch and Meier, all but one (OatP4a1) of the mammalian homologues cluster together, separately from all other animal (insect and worm) homologues.

 OAT family homologues have been found in other animals but not outside of the animal kingdom.
 These transporters have been characterized in mammals, but homologues are present in Drosophila melanogaster, Anopheles gambiae, and Caenorhabditis elegans.
 The mammalian OAT family proteins exhibit a high degree of tissue specificity.

 Human proteins

 The table below shows the 11 known human OATPs.
-Note: Human OATPs are designated with capital letters, animal Oatps are designated with lower class letters.
+Note: Human OATPs are designated with capital letters, animal Oatps are designated with lower case letters.
 The 'SLCO' stands for their gene name; 'solute carrier organic anion.'
-Previous nomenclature using letters and numbers (e.g. OATP-A, OATP-8 is no longer correct.
+Previous nomenclature using letters and numbers (e.g. OATP-A, OATP-8 is no longer used.

 The most well characterised human OATPs are OATP1A2, OATP1B1, OATP1B3 and OATP2B1.
 Very little is known about the function and characteristics of OATP5A1 and OATP6A1.